-The NC Balance of State Continuum of Care has developed these program standards to provide specific guidelines for how programs can operate to have the best chance of ending homelessness.
-These guidelines create consistency across the Balance of State, protect our clients by putting their needs first, and provide a baseline for holding all CoC programs to a specific standard of care.
+The NC Balance of State Continuum of Care has developed these written standards to provide specific guidelines for how programs can operate to have the best chance of ending homelessness.
+These guidelines create consistency across the Balance of State, protect our clients by putting their needs first, and provide a baseline for holding all of the CoC's permanent supportive housing programs to a specific standard of care.